 The other two cavities of this system are the third and fourth ventricles, while the cerebral aqueduct of Sylvius is one of the interconnecting channels, and it ensures the communication between the third and fourth ventricle.

 Each lateral ventricle lies within a cerebral hemisphere.
 The lateral ventricle, when viewed from the lateral aspects of the brain, has a roughly C–shaped profile which follows the arrangement and shape of each hemisphere.
 Thus, the lateral ventricles span the cerebrum, including the occipital, frontal and parietal lobes.
 The lateral ventricle has a body or central part and three extensions, namely the anterior, posterior and inferior horns.

 It has an anterior end that reaches close to the uncus of the cerebrum, a floor, and a roof.
-The roof of the inferior horn is formed by the floor of the central region.
+The roof of the inferior horn is formed mainly by the tapetum of the corpus callosum and the cauda of the caudate nucleus.
 In cross section, the inferior horn has a narrow cavity which is bounded above, and laterally, by the roof, and below, and medially by the floor.
 Because of this orientation, the lateral part of the roof is sometimes referred to as the lateral wall, and the medial part of the floor, the medial wall.